Saad05-dev/ecommerce-laravel/README.md

-# 🛍️ E-Commerce Platform - Laravel
+# 🛍️ E-Commerce Platform - Laravel + React

-> A full-featured e-commerce platform built with Laravel 10, demonstrating MVC architecture, RESTful API design, and modern PHP development practices.
+> A full-featured e-commerce platform built with Laravel 10 and React, demonstrating MVC architecture, RESTful API design, and modern web development practices.

 ---

 ## 🎯 About The Project

-This is a college project showcasing a complete e-commerce platform built using **Laravel framework** with **MVC architecture** and **CRUD operations**.
+This is a college project showcasing a complete e-commerce platform built using **Laravel framework** with **React frontend** and **MVC architecture**.
 The project demonstrates understanding of:

 - ✅ Model-View-Controller (MVC) design pattern
 - ✅ RESTful API development
 - ✅ Database relationships and migrations
-- ✅ Authentication & Authorization
+- ✅ Authentication & Authorization (Laravel Breeze)
-- ✅ Modern PHP frameworks
+- ✅ Modern PHP frameworks with React SPA
 - ✅ Clean code practices

 ### **Learning Journey**